foldda/rda/README.md

 |\|One|Two|Three
 ```

-Compared to CSV which can only encode 2-dimensional data using a fixed, predefined delimiter, an RDA string's encoding delimiters can be dynamically defined and expanded in the header, so to support encoding multi-dimensional data.

-In the next example, there is a 2-D data table encoded inside the payload using the two delimiters defined in the header: the first-dimension rows are separated by delimiter '|', and the second-dimension columns in each row are separated by deleimiter ','.
+By dynamically expanding the header and defining more delimiters, RDA encoding supports encoding multi-dimensional data.
+In the next example, there are two delimiters defined in the RDA string's header, delimiter '|' and deleimiter ',', which are used for encoding a 2-D data table: the rows (first-dimension) are separated by delimiter '|', and the columns (second-dimension) in each row are separated by deleimiter ','.

 ```
 |,\|Name,Sex,Age|Mary,F,52|John,M,70|Kate,F,63